 There are several other retired lighthouses that even though they no longer appear attractive or are on a Preventative Maintenance schedule, they still host an automated flashing light warning seafarers of surrounding dangers.
 Similarly, there are many men and women (lighthouses for God) that may no longer appear to be strong or fit to fulfill their call to go and make disciples, but who can still shine as stars in the world (Phil.
 2:15).
 Their lives serve as a testimony that emits the soul-saving light of Christ to a world in spiritual darkness.

-Sometimes, emotional and physical limitations due to sickness, birth defects, accidents, or the inevitable results of aging may cause some people to think that they are purposeless and/or incapable of shining for Jesus.
+Sometimes, emotional and physical limitations due to sickness, birth defects, accidents, past failures, or the inevitable results of aging may cause some people to think that they are purposeless and/or incapable of shining for Jesus.
 In other words, they may feel broken and “inoperable,” but this could not be further away from the truth.
 I have written a few devotions that remind us that the light we shine is technically not our own, but it is the light of Christ, the light of HIS salvation (read This Little Light of His).
 I’ve also addressed the fact that we can continue to shine His light until the very end of our days in spite of our age and/or other challenges in life (read Still Standing, Still Shining and Like The One-Armed Keeper).
 I even wrote a devotion on the positive side of brokenness (read Brokenness Brings Strength).

 We have to understand that unbelievers are not the only ones who sail through the dark and stormy seas of life without direction and without hope.
 Even those whose captain is the Lord can, at times, drift away and find themselves navigating aimlessly on their spiritual journey.
 For that reason, we must realize that our light can never go out.
 Even if there are times when our own light grows dim as a result of focusing more on our battles than on Calvary’s victory, we need to remind ourselves that we shine not for our sake but for the sake of others.
 For the sake of those who are unaware of the power of the cross and for the sake of those whose faith may have weakened as a result of life’s troubles (read When You Are Needed The Most).